morgoe/yogaruka/home.md

   </section>

   <section>
     {% include carousel.html carousel_mobile=true tile1_image="/assets/images/home/strength.jpg" tile1_title="Strength" tile1_caption="Strength is a byproduct of good, regular movement.
-But for most people, this is exactly the problem.
-Movement so often feels like a chore.
-When moving is enjoyable, something you’d prefer to do, rather than sit around, strength is inevitable." tile2_image="/assets/images/home/flexibility.jpg" tile2_title="Flexibility" tile2_caption="Your body feels tight because aecenas sed diam eget risus varius blandit sit amet non magna.
-Morbi leo risus, porta ac consectetur ac, vestibulum at eros.
-Flexibility comes when that trust is rebuilt." tile3_image="/assets/images/home/freedom.jpg" tile3_title="Freedom from injuries" tile3_caption="Injuries happen when we’re disconnected from our body, and rushing to achieve some arbitrary goal.
-Freedom from injuries comes from letting go of expectations, and engaging with your body in the moment.
-This also happens to be much more fun." %}
+When moving becomes enjoyable, something you’d prefer to do rather than sit around, strength comes naturally." tile2_image="/assets/images/home/flexibility.jpg" tile2_title="Flexibility" tile2_caption="The feeling of tightness is how the body expresses fear of foreign or forgotten movements.
+Flexibility comes from exploring these movements in a safe, controlled space." tile3_image="/assets/images/home/freedom.jpg" tile3_title="Freedom from injuries" tile3_caption="Injuries happen when we’re disconnected from our body.
+Freedom comes from letting go of expectations and fully engaging with your body in the moment. " %}
   </section>

   <section>